Andruschenko/react-optimized-feed/README.md

 #### Comments

 * I had some trouble with restrictions of the Instagram API and then just switched to displaying images from lorem picsum.
-* I'll further update the code for the meeting.